HandcrankEngine/.github/profile/README.md

 > [!WARNING]
 > This custom game engine is under early development and should not be used.

-Handcrank Engine to a custom game engine built in C++ with SDL and Box2D.
+Handcrank Engine to a custom game engine built in C++ with SDL.
 This engine is in the very early stages and should not be used in a production setting.

 The expected feature set of this engine is meant to be limited in scope to reduce the complexity of the engine itself.